rahuljayaramjee-hub/devops-practise-git/README.md

-this was my practising of github and im write this code from git terminal by installing git in linux
+this was my practising of github and i'm writing this code from git terminal by installing git in linux